Elijah Anderson (Underground Railroad)

 Elijah Anderson (c.
-1808 –1861) was a free Black man and leading conductor of the Underground Railroad (UGRR).
+1808 –1861) was a free African-American man and leading conductor of the Underground Railroad (UGRR).
 According to other abolitionist such as Rush R. Sloane, Anderson assisted at least 1,000 slaves to gain freedom.

 Biography

 Early life

 Anderson grew up in Fluvanna County, Virginia, during a time when the state of Virginia was imposing especially harsh restrictions on free blacks as a response to various slave revolts, specifically, the Nat Turner's Rebellion.
 He later moved to Cincinnati, Ohio in his mid-20s and remained there until he married his wife, Mary.
 They had one daughter named Martha.
 Together, they settled in Madison, Indiana, between the years of 1835 and 1837.
 There, Anderson was able to earn a decent living through his work as a blacksmith.
 He had learned "how to make wrought-iron undercarriages and decorative fences."
 Both of these skills enabled him to "find work as a laborer fixing metal and steam fittings on steam boats."